tabrezdn1/is601-mid-2024/docs/project_phase4.md

 # Sample screenshot of project phase4 working setup
 ![alt text](../images/phase4.png)

 This phase is the most important and complex phase throughout the project.
-It focuses on the development of an interactive command-line application that operates continuously, transitioning from a single-execution script to a fully functional application.
+It focuses on the development of an interactive command-line application that operates continuously, transitioning from a single execution script to a fully functional application.
 This includes transforming the calculator program into an interactive application using the design patterns as per the requirement and REPL (Read, Evaluate, Print, Loop) principles.
-This phase introduces some design patterns like command pattern and factory method, along with that a new way to dynamically load commands using a simple plugin architecture.
+This phase introduces some design patterns like command pattern and factory methods, along with a new way to dynamically load commands using a simple plugin architecture.

-## Added features to project as part of this phase:
+## Added features to the project as part of this phase:
 1. **Functionality :**
   - Implementation of command pattern and REPL.
   - Interactive calculator commands (add, subtract, multiply, divide).